DAIC-tud/docs/content/en/docs/manual/software/apptainer.md

 - Mobility of compute.
 The single file SIF container format is easy to transport and share.
 - A simple, effective security model.
 You are the same user inside a container as outside, and cannot gain additional privilege on the host system by default.
 Read more about Security in Apptainer.

-### Template
+## Template
 The [Apptainer template](https://gitlab.ewi.tudelft.nl/reit/apptainer-template) repository maintained by the [Research Engineering and Infrastructure Team](https://reit.tudelft.nl) is a good starting point to create your own apptainers.

-### How to use Apptainer on the cluster with SLURM?
+## How to use Apptainer on the cluster with SLURM?
-Here is how to use the container in a SLURM script.
+Here is an example how to use the container in a SLURM script.

 ```bash
 #!/bin/sh